 What is Radial Keratotomy Surgery?

-However, more advanced and precise eye surgery options have emerged, and radial keratotomy has become uncommon.
+Now, more advanced and precise eye surgery options have emerged.
+Radial keratotomy is uncommon due to its risks and complications.
 These other types of refractive surgery include:

 - Photorefractive keratectomy (PRK)

 - Intraocular lens surgery

 The surgeon uses a diamond knife to make several (4 to 24) incisions in the cornea.
 These RK incisions help correct refractive error by changing the focusing power of the anterior corneal surface.
 In other words, the surgical procedure flattens the steep central corneal curvature that patients with myopia have.